 Undergraduate Programs in Chemistry & Biochemistry

-Chemistry (B.S., B.A.) - This ACS-approved program that prepares students for graduate study or a career in chemistry and related fields, for example in polymer and materials, and environmental chemistry.
+Chemistry (B.S., B.A.) - This ACS-approved program that prepares students for graduate study or a career in chemistry and related fields, for example in polymer and materials chemistry, environmental chemistry, and industrial chemical technology.

 Chemistry Teaching (B.S. in Education) - An ACS-approved degree program prepares students to teach chemistry at the high school level.